Synvya/NostrMarketMCP/README.md

 **NEW:** The server now automatically refreshes its database with business profiles from Nostr relays at startup and every 5 minutes, specifically targeting profiles with "L" "business.type" tags.

+## Architecture

+For a concise overview of how the three services (Database, API, MCP) fit together and deploy to AWS, see:
+- `docs/Architecture.md`

 ## Features

 - **MCP over HTTP**: JSON-RPC protocol with optional Server-Sent Events streaming ✨ **NEW**